somilp/DataMining/README.md

 # Data Mining
-Compilation of my solutions to data mining module exercises Below is an outline of the topics/tools covered in each of the assignments Libraries used include: beautiful soup, cubes, matplotlib, numpy, pandas, scikit-learn, scipy, seaborn
+Compilation of my solutions to data mining module exercises.
+Below is an outline of the topics/tools covered in each of the assignments.
+Libraries used include: beautiful soup, cubes, matplotlib, numpy, pandas, scikit-learn, scipy, seaborn